medic/cht-docs/content/en/contribute/code/core/update-dependencies.md

 ```
 Running "exec:build-webapp" (exec) task
 ________________________________________
-An unhandled exception occured: Class extends value undefined is not a constructor or null
+An unhandled exception occurred: Class extends value undefined is not a constructor or null
 see "/private/var/folders/tx/lskdwi/T/ng-23kdi/angular-errors.log" for further details.
 >> Exited with code: 127
 ```